soujanyakorri/DATA-STRUCTURE-LAB/README.md

-this file contains DATA STRUCURES LAB the programm of JNTUH R18 SYLLABUS with solutions:
+this file contains DATA STRUCURES LAB programmS of JNTUH R18 SYLLABUS with solutions: